apache/spark/docs/streaming-programming-guide.md

 </div>
 </div>

-Some of the common window-based operations are as follows.
+Some of the common window operations are as follows.
 All of these operations take the said two parameters - <i>windowLength</i> and <i>slideInterval</i>.

 <table class="table">